tbgitoo/particleShear/README.md

 Acknowledgement: Thanks from the author (Thomas Braschler) go to Fabien Bonini and Joé Brefie-Guth for package testing, and to Daniel Lyobenov for initial help with simulation setup.

+To install this library in Python, use

+pip3 install particleShear

+Python version 3.5 or higher is required.

 The most recent release of this Python module is archived at Zenodo:
 <a href="https://doi.org/10.5281/zenodo.4589212"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.4589212.svg" alt="DOI"></a>